Improving trial generalizability using observational studies: Simulation Study

-In this simulation study, we increase the population size to $N=500000$, the RWE sample size to $m=10000$, and the RCT selection rate to $0.45\%$ that leads to $n=2250$ to study the effect of sample size.
-Results are shown in Table \ref{table:cont_largeN} for continuous outcome and Table \ref{table:bin_largeN}.
+We consider increasing the observational sample size to $m = 15,000$ while keeping the RCT sample size and other simulation settings the same as those in Section \ref{s:simulation details}.
+This resembles the data structure of CALGB 9633 and NCDB described in Section \ref{sec:Real-data-application}.
+Table \ref{table:summary1_large} and Figure \ref{fig:comparelarge} summarize the results based on 500 Monte Carlo replications.
 It can be seen that when the sample sizes are larger, the advantages of our proposed estimators become more obvious.
-The coverage rate for both continuous outcome and binary outcome are closer to the nominal rate.
+Especially in Scenario 3 and Scenario 4 where outcome models are not correct, the proposed ACW-t$\left(\mbox{S}^{O}\right)$ and ACW-b$\left(\mbox{S}^{O}\right)$ estimators outperform other doubly robust estimators in terms of robustness and efficiency.